go-vela/site/content/usage/environment.md

 +   environment:
 +     LOCAL_EXAMPLE: Hello, World!
     commands:
-      # you can use bash commands in-line to set or override variables
+      # you can local shell commands in-line to set or override variables
       - export EXAMPLE="Hello World From Vela Team"
       - echo ${EXAMPLE}
       - echo ${GLOBAL_EXAMPLE}

 secrets:
-  # Global configuration is no longer available in secrets
+  # Global configuration is no longer available in secrets since "secrets"
+  # was removed as a value in the metadata.environment block.
   - origin:
       name: private vault
       image: target/secret-vault:latest